don-tnowe/godot-docs-checklist-addon/README.md

     "I made the addon to make the addon!"

-Helps see where you don't have comments inside scripts.
+Helps see where you don't have comments on properties and methods inside scripts.
 Useful for writing addons, as comments are shown as documentation in external editors.

 - Double-click to show line in script editor;
 - Lists undocumented members in white, documented in dark green;